 We believe that the tax effect of a cumulative effect of a change in accounting principle that is reported as an adjustment to beginning retained earnings is an adjustment of cumulative income tax expense from prior periods and not an allocation of the current period's tax expense.
 For example, assume that an entity has a change in accounting principle that results in a cumulative increase in prior-year financial reporting income that is to be reported as a cumulative effect adjustment to beginning retained earnings.
 Such an increase also would have resulted in an increase in taxable temporary differences as of that date.
-The resulting DTL should be established by taking into account the deferred tax balances at the beginning of the year and the enacted tax rates expected to be in effect when those temporary differences would have allowed for a lesser valuation allowance at the beginning of the year on previously recorded DTAs, the valuation allowance release also may yield a revised estimate of future pre-tax book income, generally there will be no impact on taxable income.
+The resulting DTL should be established by taking into account the deferred tax balances at the beginning of the year and the enacted tax rates expected to be in effect when those temporary differences reverse (as determined under ASC 740-10-30-8).
+Accordingly, if the taxable temporary differences would have allowed for a lesser valuation allowance at the beginning of the year on previously recorded DTAs, the valuation allowance release also would be included in the cumulative effect.
+Although a change in accounting principle also may yield a revised estimate of future pre-tax book income, generally there will be no impact on taxable income.